 Welcome to API’s Local News and AI series.
 I’m Elite Truong, API’s Vice President of Product Strategy.
-Over the next four weeks in August, we’ll be sharing resources and advice on how AI can serve your news organization.
+We’re sharing resources and advice on how AI can serve your news organization.
 We’re here to help cut through the noise and share what you need to know about AI as a local journalist.

 An intro guide to understanding AI